p3palazzo/comparative-histories/chapter.md

 neutrality, then certainly *Architecture since 1400* fell into the methodological pitfall of discounting its very subject matter.
-More than a decade before its publication, Johannes Albrecht, following Susan Sontag, regretted that, in the current critical landscape, "even if the building has received attention, it is ultimately the interpretation and not the building that is of interest." [@albrecht:2002interpretation55, 194] James-Chakraborty is a far more rigorous scholar than those theorists Albrecht was aiming his guns at.
+More than a decade before its publication, @albrecht:2002interpretation55 [194], following Susan Sontag, regretted that, in the current critical landscape, "even if the building has received attention, it is ultimately the interpretation and not the building that is of interest."
+James-Chakraborty is a far more rigorous scholar than those theorists Albrecht was aiming his guns at.
 Still, for all her decentering of European assumptions, her book's crowning premise sounds oddly Idealistic: "rather than merely reflecting